Welcome to St Martin's!

 Fifth Sundays - when they occur - are usually Benefice wide services held in rotation at Ash, Martock or here.

 A Time of Silence followed by Morning Prayer :

 We gather in silence from 8.40am and celebrate Morning Prayer at 9am every Monday, Wednesday and Friday in St Martin's (or in warmer Church Rooms during colder months, October to March) - all welcome.

 About our Church

 Please join us for worship in this fine building, the origins of which lie in a much older Saxon church, now long gone.
 This is a place which saw the ravages of Cromwell's soldiers and later fell into a parlous state before being renovated between 1845 and 1849.
-We are a welcoming congregation of about twenty regulars who worship God with a mixture of liturgy and a small but enthusiastic choir for Communions three times a month.
+We are a welcoming congregation of about twenty regulars who worship God with a mixture of liturgy.
 Many services at St Martin's begin with the six bells being expertly rung or at least chimed in a glorious call to worship.
 All morning services end with coffee and a chance to chat.
 Anyone wishing to join us will be sure of a warm and friendly welcome.